solid-contrib/practitioners/charter.md

 1) the W3C Solid Community Group, especially on implementer experience and needs related to specifications, ontologies, shapes, and other technical infrastructure
 2) the W3C Linked Web Stroage Working Group, especially on use cases.
 3) the ODI Solid Advisory Committee especially on developer and community feedback on the goals and roadmap for the Solid Project.

+As part of the group's goal of publicizing and helping network member projects and to integrate member use cases in the work of the Solid Community Group, Linked Web Storage Group, and ODI, we will be developing a form to gather data on our member projects.
+Members are strongly encouraged to update the form so that the broader community can follow and support their efforts and to ensure that their work contributes to the goals of Solid itself.

 ## Communication